Adam Cain, injured Clinton firefighter, cleared to go home Friday

-Clinton firefighter Adam Cain, who was severely injured Jan.
-5 while fighting a silo fire at the ADM Grain Facility in Clinton, will go home Friday, according to a news release issued Thursday by Clinton City Administrator Matt Brooke.
+IOWA CITY --- Clinton firefighter Adam Cain, who was severely injured Jan.
+5 while fighting a silo fire at the ADM Grain Facility in Clinton, will go home today, according to a news release issued Thursday by Clinton City Administrator Matt Brooke.

 “Firefighter Cain has met with his surgery team, trauma team and physical therapy team,” Brooke said in the release.
 They agreed Cain has done “amazingly well in his healing process.”